hysamah/ES_project2/README.md

 ### Automatic Replay/Repeat
 Using two buttons, the record button is used to record the hand gestures as it records (sample) a sequence of movements of the kit for specific time duration and then replay these movements automatically when pressing the replay button. to implement this, `void start_recording()` and `void play_recorded()` functions were implemented.
 On pressing GPIOB Pin 3, the function `start_recording()` is called and the movements are saved inside an array.
 On pressing GPIOB Pin 1, the function `play_recorded()` is called and the sequence of movements are played from the recorded array and it keeps repeating the sequence of movements until the replay button is released.

-### PID control loop

-The proportional–integral–derivative (PID) control loop provides angular feedback to the on-ground MCU in order to adjust the movement of the Dagu to specifically the desired angle.
-It also reverts the Dagu into its original stance in case any obstacles try to divert it.
-This feature enhances Dagu stability and response accuracy to the gestures.
-In addition, it eliminates the effect of external obstacles and diversions.

 ### Glove prototyping
 We designed a glove equipped with the specified components to ease the control of the dagu